 The woman whose son was alive was deeply moved out of love for her son and said to the king, “Please, my lord, give her the living baby!
 Don’t kill him!”

 But the other said, “Neither I nor you shall have him.
 Cut him in two!”

-Then the king gave his ruling: “Give the living baby to the first woman.
+Then the king gave his rule: “Give the living baby to the first woman.
 Do not kill him; she is his mother.”

 A Mother’s Love Is Unselfish

-I couldn’t help but notice that the story opens with “Now two prostitutes came to the king.”
-I wondered within myself, “Why is it important to God that we know these women were prostitutes?”
+I couldn’t help but notice that the story opens with “Now two hookers came to the king.”
+I wondered within myself, “Why is it important to God that we know these women were hookers?”

 In Solomon’s day, prostitution was one of the lowest occupations in Israel.
 So it is likely that their neighbors didn’t think too highly of them.
 Although the story is about two women, who by modern standards, would have been accused of living opprobriously, it illustrates the affectionate bond of an unselfish mother’s love for her son.
 Her affection for her son was so strong she chose to give her son away to a selfish woman rather than see him killed.

 If you are among the many mothers who experience loneliness on Mother’s Day, remember that a mother’s love is precious in God’s sight.
 With the same measure of love that you poured into your child, God will pour out grace on you.
 God’s grace is sufficient to keep the “Happy” in your “Mother’s Day” celebration.